-Portland, OR is located on the West Coast of the United States where the Williamette and Columbia rivers meet.
-It is one of the Best Places on the West Coast and this welcoming city is perfect to travel alone to and explore.
+Portland, OR, is located on the West Coast of the United States, where the Willamette and Columbia rivers meet.
+It is one of the best places on the West Coast, and this welcoming city is perfect for traveling alone and exploring.

-Arguably the best thing about this place is the delicious and cheap street food, but there are plenty of amazing brick and mortar eateries too.
-If you have got a sweet tooth, go visit Voodoo Donuts (which I MUST visit every single time I’m in town).
+The best thing about this place is the delicious and cheap street food, but there are plenty of fantastic brick-and-mortar eateries, too.
+If you have a sweet tooth, visit Voodoo Donuts (which I MUST see every time I’m in town).

 Strolling the city’s peaceful Japanese Garden at your own pace is also an ideal solo trip for a few hours in Portland.
 Get some pictures clicked there for Instagram while you’re at it!

-If you’re not entirely solo and traveling with a furry friend, check out the awesome, pet-friendly hotel The Hi-Lo (Autograph Collection) in Downtown Portland.
+If you’re not entirely solo and traveling with a furry friend, check out the excellent, pet-friendly hotel The Hi-Lo (Autograph Collection) in Downtown Portland.

 2. Toronto, Canada

-The city of Toronto is situated in Southern Ontario on the North West shore of Lake Ontario, Canada.
-It is a city that never stops and has a huge population of friendly locals as well.
+Toronto is situated in Southern Ontario on the North West shore of Lake Ontario, Canada.
+It is a city that never stops and has a vast population of friendly locals.

+Don’t believe me?
 Sign up for a tour from a Toronto Greeter and make new friends!
-This awesome program has you paired up with a local tour guide from the area you’re visiting who will show you the best parts of their neighborhood.
+This excellent program has you paired up with a local tour guide from the area you’re visiting who will show you the best parts of their neighborhood.

 3. Taipei, Taiwan

-You can find top brands in all of the city’s best retail districts without having to pay the prices you would in London, Paris, Milan, New York, or Tokyo.
+You can find top brands in the city’s best retail districts without paying the prices you would live in London, Paris, Milan, New York, or Tokyo.

-Apart from mouthwatering food and great deals to be had, Taipei is also home to incredible natural and cultural delights.
+Apart from mouthwatering food and great deals, Taipei is also home to incredible natural and cultural delights.
 Check out the gorgeous Shifen Waterfall in the Pingxi District.
-I’d also recommend the colorful Taipei National Palace Museum, home to 700,000 pieces of Chinese artwork and history.
+I recommend the colorful Taipei National Palace Museum, home to 700,000 Chinese artworks and history pieces.

 4. Dublin, Ireland